On normal subgroups of the braided Thompson groups: Normal subgroups under

-If moreover the preimage $\clone^{-1}(G_{n',T'})$ equals $G_{n,T}$ we will call the family \emph{complete}; the condition that is not immediate is

-The point is that we can recover a complete coherent sequence of subgroups of the $PB_{n,T}$ from the subgroup they generate in $\Pbr$, as the next proposition makes precise.

-\begin{proposition}[Subgroups of $\Pbr$] The subgroups of $\Pbr$ are in one-to-one correspondence with the complete coherent sequences of subgroups of the $PB_{n,T}$. \end{proposition}
+\begin{proposition}[Subgroups of $\Pbr$] The subgroups of $\Pbr$ are in one-to-one correspondence with the complete coherent families of subgroups of the $PB_T$. \end{proposition}

-\begin{proof} Every coherent sequence yields a subgroup of $\Pbr$, namely the subgroup generated by the subgroups in the sequence, or more precisely their images under the $\iota_{n,T}$.
-Also, given a subgroup $G$ of $\Pbr$, the sequence $(\iota_{n,T}^{-1}(G))_{n,T}$ is coherent and complete, thanks to general properties of directed systems.
-The only thing to check then is that two distinct complete coherent sequences yield distinct subgroups of $\Pbr$.
-Let $(G_{n,T})_{n,T}$ be coherent and complete, and let $G$ be the subgroup of $\Pbr$ generated by the $\iota_{n,T}(G_{n,T})$.
-We claim that $\iota_{n,T}^{-1}(G) \subseteq G_{n,T}$ for all $(n,T)$, after which we will be done, since the reverse inclusion is immediate.
+\begin{proof} Every coherent family yields a subgroup of $\Pbr$, namely the subgroup generated by the subgroups in the family.
+Also, given a subgroup $G$ of $\Pbr$, the family $(PB_T\cap G)_T$ is coherent and complete for trivial reasons.
+The only thing to check then is that two distinct complete coherent families yield distinct subgroups of $\Pbr$.
+Let $(G_T)_T$ be coherent and complete, and let $G$ be the subgroup of $\Pbr$ generated by the $G_T$.
+We claim that $PB_T\cap G \subseteq G_T$ for all $T$, after which we will be done, since the reverse inclusion is immediate.